 - Vehicle registration document.

 - Insurance green card (third party insurance is the legal minimum).
-For UK registered cars, check with your insurer as the situation will change due to Brexit.

 - Civil liability insurance which can be purchased at the border.

 - If you are a non-EU citizen, you need an International Driving Permit for Italy, this needs to be arranged before you arrive.
 Travellers from the UK do not require an IDP for Italy unless the licence is paper only or issued in Gibraltar, Guernsey, Jersey or the Isle of Man.

 - The driving age in Italy is 18 and over.